juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 You should help indicate to the user which classes are which by both calling out the public classes in the README and making sure all public classes have complete [comments](#comments).

->Note: As of stdlib 4.4.0, there is a `private` function that causea a failure if a private class is called externally.
-You can use this to enforce the privacy of private classes.

 ### 10.4.
 Chaining Arrow Syntax

 Most of the time, use [relationship metaparameters](https://docs.puppet.com/puppet/latest/reference/lang_relationships.html#relationship-metaparameters) rather than [chaining arrows](https://docs.puppet.com/puppet/latest/reference/lang_relationships.html#chaining-arrows).
 When you have many [interdependent or order-specific items](https://github.com/puppetlabs/puppetlabs-mysql/blob/3.1.0/manifests/server.pp#L64-L72), chaining syntax may be used.
+A chain operator should appear on the same line as its right-hand operand.
 Chaining arrows must be used left to right.

 **Good:**